-One proven way to drive revenue is by optimizing product content for search with an SEO strategy.
-A search engine will eventually rank almost all product content built or syndicated for your own website.
+Optimizing product content for search with an SEO strategy is one proven way to drive revenue.
+A search engine will eventually rank almost all product content built or syndicated for your website.

-Searches can be done on Google, or through Amazon, Bing, or whichever retailer or marketplace you’re selling on.
+Searches can be made on Google, Amazon, Bing, or whichever retailer or marketplace you’re selling on.

-There are many online resources that will help you optimize content for product pages.
-If you’re selling more than a dozen or so products, manually identifying, ranking and optimizing for all of their respective keywords is tedious and impractical for most organizations.
+Many online resources will help you optimize content for product pages.
+If you’re selling more than a dozen products, manually identifying, ranking, and optimizing for all of their respective keywords is tedious and impractical for most organizations.

 Remember: